Framework Category

 Has your organization implemented standards-based approaches for identity assertions across all contexts, including proper generation, protection, and verification methods?

-This question assesses whether your organization follows industry standards (such as SAML, OAuth, OpenID Connect) for creating, protecting, and verifying identity assertions.
+Standards-based identity assertions are the focus, namely whether you generate, protect, and verify assertions using recognized standards across every context.
 These standards ensure that when a user's identity is asserted across systems or applications, the information is properly formatted, digitally signed or encrypted to prevent tampering, and verified before access is granted.

 PR.AA-05